Reviews You Can Rely On

 What to Look For in a Comfortable Pack

 Finding a comfortable, properly fitting backpack will facilitate carrying, help avoid strain and aches, and ideally, result in less complaining.
-Key characteristics of a comfortable backpack should include well-padded hip belts, proper ventilation, and tons of adjustability.
+Key characteristics of a comfortable backpack should include a well-fitting frame or pack size, adjustability, back support for heavier loads, and breathability.
 When shopping for a pack, feel the padding, analyze the ventilation system on the back, and look for straps that adjust vertically and horizontally, ideally in multiple spots.
 Taking the time to account for features that make up a well-fitting pack can go a long way in finding your ideal backpack.

 How Important Are Features?